vega/altair/doc/user_guide/marks/area.rst

 Normalized Stacked Area Chart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also create a normalized stacked area chart by setting ``"stack"`` to ``"normalize"`` in the encoding channel.
+You can also create a normalized stacked area chart by setting ``stack`` to ``"normalize"`` in the encoding channel.
 Here we can easily see the percentage of unemployment across industries.

 .. altair-plot::
     import altair as alt